[Moderate revision–posted 3/13/25 (replaces 12/1/22 edition)]

 3. Procurement Requirements

 a.
 Services for independent contractors are procured in accordance with OP 72.09, Procurement of Goods and Services, and reviewed and processed through TechBuy.
-To comply with IRS and state requirements, both the Vendor Setup Form and the Independent Contractor Questionnaire are required to be prepared by the independent contractor prior to the vendor providing any services.
+To comply with IRS and state requirements, the vendor must be established through the Vendor Services department (through PaymentWorks or as directed by the Vendor Services department), and the Independent Contractor Questionnaire is required to be prepared by the independent contractor prior to the vendor providing any services.
 The independent contractor must comply with all vendor requirements, including debarment rules for the State of Texas and the federal government.
-For research participants, a W-9 form will be allowable in lieu of the Vendor Setup Form.
+Research participants may be paid through Candex and do not require an independent contractor form.

 b.
-For any independent contractors seeking reimbursement of travel or business expenses, original receipts must be submitted to Procurement Services.
+For any independent contractors seeking reimbursement of travel or business expenses, original receipts must be submitted to Procurement Services in TechBuy.
 (Note: for expenses to be processed as a non-taxable reimbursement, the independent contractor must submit receipts that comply with IRS accountable plan rules within 60 days after the expense is incurred or 45 days after the services are rendered, whichever is sooner.)

 For services provided under sponsored projects (funds beginning with 21–23), the TTU Research Provider form in TechBuy is used to document the scope of work and payment terms.

 c.
-For all funding sources where a formal contract is required, the Chief Procurement Officer or their designee will assist in the preparation of the contract.
-The proposed contract (in Word version) and the Contract Routing Sheet https://www.depts.ttu.edu/procurement/forms/documents/contracting/procurement-contract-routing-sheet.pdf must be attached to the requisition for review, modification, and execution.
+For all funding sources where a formal contract is required, the Assistant Vice President and Chief Procurement Officer or their designee will assist in the preparation of the contract.
+The proposed contract (in Word version) and the Contract Routing Sheet must be attached to the requisition submitted in TechBuy for review, modification, and execution.
+For questions related to formation of a contract, please email contracting@ttu.edu.

 e.
 Special payment requests must be noted on the requisition in TechBuy by checking the Advance Pay button and including internal notes.